Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 ## Algorithm Explanations

-The `min_diff` and `min_diff_sq` algorithms operate pixel by pixel, producing results similar to `max_prod` but with less definition.
+The `min_diff` and `min_diff_sq` algorithms operate pixel by pixel, producing results similar to `max_prod` but less defined.

 `corr` and `ncc` measure correlation and normalized cross-correlation respectively.
 These consider how similar the variations are between a block and a character, with `ncc` also accounting for magnitude differences.

 The `gradient` algorithm calculates the average brightness of each block rather than comparing shapes.
-This is more like traditional ASCII art converters.
+This is closer to traditional ASCII art converters.

-You can see a more technical explanation here [this](../how-it-works.md#other-algorithms) page.
+You can see a more technical explanation on the algorithms in [this](../how-it-works.md#other-algorithms) page.

 ## Gradient Algorithm Details

+Even if it operates with the average brightness of a block, it still has a few advantages:

-The `gradient` algorithm normalizes the brightness of the characters (the less bright character is a 0 and the brightest is a 1) but not the image's blocks.
+The `gradient` algorithm normalizes the brightness of the characters, so the darkest character has a brightness o 0 and the brightest a 1.
+However it doesn't normalize the image.

-This means adding or removing characters changes the ranges assigned to each character.
-For darker images, brighter characters may not appear.
+This means that adding or removing characters changes the ranges of brightness assigned to each character, and that in dark images the bright characters might not appear.

-To change this, the `-g, --grayscale` flag is used, which converts the image to grayscale and brightens it so the brightest point in the image becomes white.
+To normalize the brightness of the image you should use the `-g, --grayscale` flag, which converts the image to grayscale and brightens it so the brightest point in the image becomes white and the darkest black.

 ## Examples